-.Fulton school counsellors are trained counsellors that provide short-term effective support for students who are struggling with their mental health and their emotions.
+.Fulton school counsellors are trained counsellors that provide short-term effective interventions and support for students who are struggling with their mental health.

 Sleep is important to your physical and mental health.
 It allows your mind to digest and make sense of

 the day’s events.
 It prepares your brain for learning new things the next day.
 During sleep, your brain even cleans itself!
 Simply put, sleep is essential for life and getting the proper amount of sleep helps us cope better with whatever life brings our way.

 Getting enough sleep is essential for your emotional health.
 You may start to feel out of sorts and like you are not yourself if you’re not sleeping well.
 Noises can seem louder, and colours too bright; small

 irritations feel like big problems, and even thinking can become a chore.

 It can get harder to solve problems and you may experience more aches and pains, less energy, and less interest in life.
 The less you sleep, the more anxious you can become about getting enough sleep, and this might make it even harder to fall asleep.
 You can end up in a vicious cycle – at the mercy of your over-active mind, feeling unwell, and feeling out of control.

 There are lifestyle changes that middle- and high-schoolers can make, and even several small changes can have a big effect on their well-being.
 Here is some expert advice on how to win back a couple of precious hours a night: